AwaisIsane/portfolio-site/src/app/blogs/posts/deploy-nextjs-site-to-github-pages.md

 # **Deploying nextjs site to github pages**

 \
-i deployed my portfolio site [code to site](https://github.com/AwaisIsane/portfolio-site) to github pages her is how i did it .
+i deployed my portfolio site [code to site](https://github.com/AwaisIsane/portfolio-site) to github pages here is how i did it .

 i used github [actions](https://docs.github.com/en/actions) for this process \
 \